freemocap/documentation/docs/getting_started/single_camera_recording.md

     Even if you intend to make multi-camera 3D recronstuctions, starting with a single-camera reconstruction will help ensure that the full pipeline works on your computer with your hardware.

-    Once that is established, you'll have a great baseline understanding of the compete process before moving to the more complex task of creating a multi-camera calibration and recording
+    Once that is established, you'll have a great baseline understanding of the compete process before moving to the more complex task of creating a multi-camera calibration and recording.

+The data you get from your single camera recording will be 2D, because there is only one perspective.
+Don't worry, multiple camera recordings will get you full 3D data.

 ### Installation